bpeacock44/AmQUB-Pipeline/01_mbio_tutorial.md

 PCR_CONTROL	ACATGGCCTAAT	CONTROL	A4	JB110	NA	NA	NA
 ```

-IMPORTANT NOTE: At this stage, the map file should contain the barcodes for ALL SAMPLES present in the fastq file or the results may contain undetected errors.

 If you are confused about the mapping file, there are some more notes [here](#more-mapping-file-details).

 ## Part 2